-Rehearsal Projects are simply staged performances of excellent plays.
-Directed by professionals but not advertised in the Clarence Brown season, the focus of projects is entirely upon the actors’ process.
-Plays are carefully chosen to serve the growth needs of the actors, and production design elements are minimized.
-Actors are able to work more purely upon character, relationship, and story; to take greater risks in their work and growth; to overcome fears and follow impulses; to apply changes from their studio training.
+In addition to the CBT season, MFA students may be assigned to studio “rehearsal projects” if and when they are not engaged in CBT productions.
+Rehearsal Projects are simply staged studio performances.
+Directed by professionals but not advertised in the Clarence Brown season, the focus of projects is upon the actor’s process, more than upon product.
+Production design elements are minimized.
+Actors are able to work more purely upon character, relationship, and story; to take greater risks in their work and growth; to overcome fears and follow impulses; to apply changes in their work.
 Offered to audiences of the general public in small spaces, the result is often intimate and powerful work that actors find vital to their development.

 Also in addition to the CBT season, BA students produce shows through All Campus Theatre (ACT).
 ACT is student produced, directed, designed, and acted.
 Funding for ACT productions comes from student fees.
 Faculty and CBT staff provide selective support and guidance for ACT productions, but these shows are student-driven projects.
 For more information on how to propose a project, please refer to the links above left for “Student Opportunities” and “Lab Projects and Proposals,” under the link for “Academic Programs.”